 A June 2019 study published in Physiology and Behavior found that milk is the best drink to reduce the burn from chili peppers, and it doesn’t matter if it’s whole or skim.
 Researchers recruited 72 participants to drink a spicy Bloody Mary mix and instructed them to drink purified water, cola, cherry-flavored Kool-Aid, seltzer water, non-alcoholic beer, skim milk, and whole milk afterward in separate experiments.
 Turns out, folks felt the most relief after sipping the whole milk and skim milk.

 “We weren’t surprised that our data suggest milk is the best choice to mitigate burn, but we didn’t expect skim milk to be as effective at reducing the burn as whole milk,” said lead researcher Alissa Nolden, PhD, in a press release.
 “That appears to mean that the fat context of the beverage is not the critical factor and suggests the presence of protein may be more relevant than lipid content.”

 Lactose intolerant?
-No problem — researchers said that participants also felt relief after sipping Kool-Aid.
-However, they suspect the fruity beverage didn't actually remove the irritant but instead simply overwhelmed it with sugar.
+No problem — researchers said that even if you can’t drink milk after spicy food, participants also felt relief after sipping Kool-Aid.
+However, they suspect the fruity beverage didn’t actually remove the irritant but instead simply overwhelmed it with sugar.
 So, if you choose to go this route, we sure hope you like sweet drinks!

 Good to know for the next game day or takeout night!